 (2) A pre-trial conference must be held before a registrar unless a judge or legally qualified registrar has ordered otherwise.

-[Rule 39 amended in Gazette 23 Dec 2005 p.
+[Rule 39 amended: Gazette 23 Dec 2005 p.
 6273; 31 Jul 2007 p.
 3811.]

 40. Pre-trial conference

 (1) Unless otherwise ordered, a party must attend a pre-trial conference in person or, if the party is a body corporate, by an agent who is authorised by the body to conduct settlement negotiations and to settle the case.